6 Things to Know About Ballast Island Lake Erie

 Overview of Ballast Island

-Ballast Island sits quietly in the western basin of Lake Erie, between South Bass Island and Middle Bass Island.
+Ballast Island sits in the western basin of Lake Erie, between South Bass Island and Middle Bass Island.
 This small island measures only about 5 acres.
 Despite its small stature, it’s played an outsized role in the region’s history and culture.
 Today, it’s privately owned.
 It can be toured from the water as you can see most of the island without setting foot on it.

 1. History of Ballast Island

 The story of Ballast Island is as deep and varied as Lake Erie itself.
 Native Americans likely used the island as a fishing spot long before European settlers arrived.
-But it’s the island’s role in the War of 1812 that really put it on the map.
+But it’s the island’s role in the War of 1812 that put it on the map.

 Legend has it that Commodore Oliver Hazard Perry used rocks from Ballast Island as ballast for his ships during the war.
 This tale gave the island its name and cemented its place in maritime lore.